woylie/doggo/README.md

 - Adhere to accessibility guidelines with appropriate ARIA attributes and roles.
 - Utilize semantic HTML and ARIA attributes for style bindings to states, rather than relying on CSS classes.
-- Where state or variations can not be expressed semantically, use modifier classes named `.is-*` or `.has-*`.
+- Where state or variations cannot be expressed semantically, use data attributes.
 - The library is designed without default styles and does not prefer any particular CSS framework.